bitto03/6-dof-Arm/README.md

 The robotic arm can be controlled in real-time through a desktop interface built with Tkinter, which sends servo angle values via serial communication to the Arduino.

 # Hardware Components
-1.Arduino Uno (or compatible)
+Arduino Uno (or compatible),
-2.6x Servo Motors
+6x Servo Motors,
-3.Expansion shield (Sensor Shield v5 or similar – optional but recommended) 4.Jumper wires (Male-Female)
+Expansion shield (optional but recommended),
+Jumper wires (Male-Female),
-5.USB cable for Arduino-PC connection
+USB cable for Arduino-PC connection.

 # Wiring / Connection